Part of getting married is having your picture taken. A lot.

 Check out these engagement session tips and tricks for more information!

-So for starters, I highly recommend finding a photographer you feel comfortable with.
+I highly recommend finding a photographer you feel comfortable with.
 Someone who asks questions about what it is you envision.
 And who makes you feel heard by showing you they’ve listened.

 One way I try to make my clients feel comfortable is by getting to know what’s important to them early on in our process.
 So when my couples feel anxious or nervous about their session, they feel comfortable speaking up.